China's WeChat bans nose-picking, spanking in bid to clean up livestreams

-WeChat, owned by Tencent Holdings, is ubiquitous in China, where it is used by around 1 billion people for everything from sending instant messages to ordering pizzas.
-Its popular “Channels” feature, launched in 2020, allows users to make and follow live broadcasts.
+WeChat, owned by Tencent Holdings (0700.HK), is ubiquitous in China, where it is used by around 1 billion people for everything from sending instant messages to ordering pizzas.
+Its popular "Channels" feature, launched in 2020, allows users to make and follow live broadcasts.

 China closely regulates its internet and has been increasingly clamping down on content that is politically or socially sensitive.